oerms/RelaxSim/README.md

 additions:
 * continuous quenching in deterministic method
 * free steps now in every walk method, show percentage at end of walk (might be too verbose)
-* setting centerpositions manually now possible
+* setting centerpositions manually now possible, additional 3D center plot option

 fixes/changes:
-* free steps did add not actual steps of length ~ 1e-10 but of lengths 1
+* free steps did add not actual steps of length ~1e-10 but of lengths 1
 * added `<cmath>` when compiling `fold_back_C` and `find_nearest_C`
 * `density` is now optional argument to `RelaxCenters()` (not neccessary when setting centers manually)
 * fixed a bug in `stay` method: `array_for_rate` had wrong dimension, which led to segfaults